What Does it Take to Get into Ohio State University–Columbus?

 The Ohio State University–Columbus receives applications from more qualified applicants than they can accept.
 If you find yourself facing a no-thank-you at the end of the admissions process, don’t be too hard on yourself.
 Bright, motivated, resourceful students will find success, or create it, anywhere they go.

-If you are an Ohio resident, you may have the option to start your college career at one of Ohio State’s regional campuses and then transition to the Columbus campus.
-If you are offered this choice, it’s a great option to still graduate with an Ohio State degree with a seamless transcript.
+If you are an Ohio resident, you may have the option to start your college career at one of OSU’s regional campuses and then transition to the Columbus campus.
+If you are offered this choice, it’s a great option to still graduate with an OSU degree with a seamless transcript.

 Ohio State does not accept admissions appeals due to their holistic review and transfer process.
 We do not recommend petitioning your decision.